Top 10 Investments with 10% Returns

 If you want stock picks with big upside potential delivered straight to your inbox, you may want to subscribe to a paid investing newsletter.
 I recommend Motley Fool Stock Advisor (my favorite) or Alpha Picks (which I also subscribe to).

-Why I'd choose it: Investing in individual stocks requires careful due diligence and can be risky, but it's one of the most accessible ways to generate a 10% ROI (or higher).
+Why I'd choose it: Stocks are one of the most accessible asset classes and are one of the most reliable ways to generate a 10% ROI (or higher).

 3. Real estate